Careers360 Logo

 Antigens possess this unique quality of triggering an immune response, so they initiate the production of antibodies, which protect our body from harmful invaders.
 Depending on the type of immune response elicited, there are different categories of antigens.

-They are also known as haptens.
+• Incomplete Antigens: They are also known as haptens.
 The antigens are too small to carry an immune response by themselves and need to be conjugated with a carrier protein to be able to carry an immune response.
-Incomplete antigens are usually small molecules, such as penicillin.
-When it enters our body, it has to bind to a carrier protein to be recognised by our immune system.

 How Antigens Work

-The interaction of antigen with immune system are explain below in detail:
+The interaction of antigens with the immune system is explained below:

 Interaction with the Immune System